 Thank you for your support!

-Overlook Mountain Center, partnering with tribal members of the United Southern and Eastern Tribes (USET), including THPOs and tribal youth of the Narragansett Tribe of Rhode Island, Ramapough Munsee Lunaape and St. Regis Mohawk of New York, will develop and conduct programming that teaches understanding of these special, spiritual places, in their proper cultural context and with the respect they deserve as priceless resources of cultural significance for all people.
+Overlook Mountain Center, partnering with tribal members of the United Southern and Eastern Tribes (USET), as well as other state and federally recognized tribes, including tribal historic preservation offices (THPO) and cultural resource managers (CRM), using local Indigenous knowledge, will endeavor to develop and conduct programming and research that promotes a better understanding of these special, spiritual places, in their proper cultural context and with the respect they deserve as priceless resources of cultural significance for all people.

 We hope to support this endeavor through Memorandum of Understandings (MOUs) established between United Southern and Eastern Tribes (USET) tribal participants and local authorities, i.e. town boards, historical societies, historic commissions, county planners and state regulators, such as the DEC and DEP.

 Bringing some of these sites into public consciousness for the first time will build bridges of understanding and good will between peoples that have had strained, mistrustful relationships for far too long.
 We hope that through this effort that can now begin to change.

 Please consider joining our cause and volunteering.
 We seek creative, resourceful, friendly, open minded people to help us fulfill our mission.

 Contact OMC: 845-417-8384 | P.O.
 Box 1278, Woodstock, NY 12498

 It’s been 10 years since Overlook Mountain Center (OMC) made news in its endeavor to preserve land in Lewis Hollow and provide cultural programming related to Overlook Mountain and its environs.
 OMC continues to make news